newzealandpaul/StudentPresentationTimer/README.md

 - The maximum countdown limit is 59:59 (59 minutes and 59 seconds).
 - It is optimized for Chromium-based browsers (Google Chrome, Microsoft Edge, and Brave) and Firefox.
 It also works on desktop Safari but on occasion, the beeping does not function.
 - For mobile devices, it works optimally in landscape orientation.
 However, for iOS devices, the audio beeping functionality does not work.
-- It loads three external Javascript dependencies from the [unpkg.com](unpkg.com) content delivery network.
+- It loads three external Javascript dependencies from the [unpkg.com](https://unpkg.com) content delivery network.

 ## Online Demonstration & Tool Usage

-Feel free to use this [demo](https://steady-wisp-fe3562.netlify.app/timer.html?time=10:00).
+If you don't want to host this application yourself, you can use the [demo](https://steady-wisp-fe3562.netlify.app/timer.html?time=10:00).
 This timer defaults to 10:00 minutes.
 You can adjust the timer by changing the URL.

 ## Development and Testing